-Active Park Assist is an electronic parking aid that uses ultrasonic sensors.
-The system detects an available parallel parking space and automatically steers your vehicle into the space (hands-free) while you control the accelerator, gearshift and brakes.
-The system visually and audibly instructs you to park your vehicle.
+The system detects an available parallel parking space and automatically steers your vehicle (hands-free) while you control the accelerator, transmission and brakes.
+The system visually and audibly guides you to park your vehicle.
+If you are uncomfortable with the proximity to any vehicle or object, you may choose to override the system by grabbing the steering wheel or pushing the active park assist button.